innovationOUtside/tm129-robotics2020/content/02_Robot_Lab/Section_00_01.md

 ```
 <font color='red'>JD: I think we need to remind students to run this first code cell (or move it to when it's first needed?).</font>

-# 1 Introduction to loops and branches
+# Introduction to loops and branches

 Loops and branches are powerful constructs in programming, and they are used extensively in almost all computer programs.
 In this session, I will introduce the different loop and branch statements provided by RoboLab.
 You will have an opportunity to see how they are used by working through the activities.
 We end the session with a number of challenges for you to attempt.
 These will give you practice in selecting and using different RobotLab statements.
-<font color='red'>JD: I think it would be helpful to say that in this session there are four notebooks.</font>
+<font color='red'>JD: I think it would be helpful to say that in this session there are four notebooks, and the first notebook looks at loops, the second at branches, while the third and fourth contain RoboLab challenges.</font>

-# 2 Loops
+# 1 Loops

-## 2.1 An introduction to loops in computer programs
+## 1.1 An introduction to loops in computer programs

 To illustrate the idea of a loop it is helpful to use a swimming analogy.
 Suppose you want to swim 20 lengths of a swimming pool.
 The chances are you will want to monitor your progress by keeping count of the number of lengths you complete.
 So, at the start, your personal counter (you) will be set to ‘0’.
 After one length of the pool you add 1 to your counter.
 You also ask yourself ‘have I done 20 lengths yet?’
 If the answer is ‘no’, then you ‘loop back’ to swim another length.
 On completion of the second length you add 1 to your counter and ask yourself the question again.
 If the answer is ‘no’, then you loop back and repeat the process once more.
 You keep going like this until the answer to the question is ‘yes’, at which point you will have completed 20 lengths of the pool and the loop will end: